thehui87/Learning-Godot/class_@gdscript.md

 #### <a name="rand_range">rand_range</a>
   * [float](class_float)  **rand&#95;range**  **(** [float](class_float) from, [float](class_float) to  **)**

-Random range.
+Random range, any floating point value between
+			'from' and 'to'

 #### <a name="rand_seed">rand_seed</a>
   * [Array](class_array)  **rand&#95;seed**  **(** [float](class_float) seed  **)**

-random from seed, pass a seed and an array with both number and new seed is returned.
+Random from seed, pass a seed and an array with both number and new seed is returned.

 #### <a name="deg2rad">deg2rad</a>
   * [float](class_float)  **deg2rad**  **(** [float](class_float) deg  **)**